Representation-Based Exploration for Language Models: From Test-Time to Post-Training

 \textbf{\underline{RF6}: \repexp improves pass@k.} \cref{fig:rl_results} compares pass@$k$ curves after training for all methods.
 In line with earlier work, we find that all instantiations of GRPO improve the pass@k for small values of $k$, and that standard GRPO degrades performance relative to the base model for large values of $k$~\citep{yue2025does}.
 Exploration appears to be an essential part of mitigating the latter effect: policies fit using \repexp preserve or improve pass@$k$ for large values of $k$ with limited reductions for small $k$.
-This phenomenon is more pronounced for \repexp than for Unlikeliness, and suggests that, with the right exploration strategy, we may be able to escape the sharpening regime and discover novel model behaviors. \loose
+This phenomenon is more pronounced for \repexp than for Unlikeliness.